realmagicgreen/magicgreen11ty/src/articles/2018-06-20-fight-inflammation-with-food.md

 ### Ginger

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Ginger root has been shown to reduce inflammation.' %}
+{% include 'partials/image.html', name: 'name', caption: 'Ginger root has been shown to reduce inflammation.' %}

 [Ginger](https://en.wikipedia.org/wiki/Ginger) has been shown to reduce inflammation, as well as muscle pain and soreness after exercise.